 Introduction

 There is growing concern about the rising exposure to loud sounds in recreational settings such as nightclubs, discotheques, pubs, bars, cinemas, concerts, sporting events and even fitness classes.
-With the popularization of technology, devices such as personal audio systems are often listened to at unsafe volumes and for prolonged periods of time.
+With the popularization of technology, devices such as personal audio systems are often listened to at high volumes and for prolonged periods of time.
 Regular participation in such activities poses a serious threat of irreversible hearing loss.

 The World Health Organization (WHO) estimates that [b-WHO-2018]: